-2.2 Confli ct of interest declared: □ N/A

-- risor of this research I am aware of a plan to manage the conflict of interes - onflict of interest.
-Please describe and below: d
+2.2 Conflict of interest declared: □ N/A As Supervisor of this research I am aware of a potential conflict of interest .
+Please describe and provide a plan to manage the conflict of interest in the space below:

-Note: This complete 3.
-DECLARATIONS AND SIGNATURES Note: This application will not be processed unless all the required declarations and signatures are completed and have been submitted.
+3. DECLARATIONS AND SIGNATURES

+Note: This application will not be processed unless all the required declarations and signatures are completed and have been submitted.

-3.1 Stude nt(s)
+3.1 Student(s)

-My/our sig gnature(s) confirm that:
+My/our signature(s) confirm that:

-ii.
-I/we v iii.
-I/we a welfa iv.
-I/we v i.
-Information in this application is true and accurate. ii.
-I/we will begin the research only after HSREC approval is obtained. iii.
-I/we accept full responsibility for the conduct of this research and the protection of participants' rights and welfare. iv.
+- i.
+Information in this application is true and accurate. - ii.
+I/we will begin the research only after HSREC approval is obtained. - iii.
+I/we accept full responsibility for the conduct of this research and the protection of participants' rights and welfare. - iv.
 I/we will conduct the research according to all ethical, regulatory and legal requirements as stipulated in the HSREC's Standard Operating Procedures.

-Name Signature Date

-Name Signature Date
+Name Signature Date Name Signature Date

-Name Signatu Date Name Signatu Date
+Name Signature Date Name Signature Date